Azure/azure-iot-sdks/java/device/doc/devbox_setup.md

 This repository contains various .Net sample applications that illustrate how to use the Microsoft Azure IoT device SDK for Java.
 For more information, see the [readme][readme].

+To learn how to run a simple *Getting started* Java application that sends messages to an IoT hub, see [Getting started - running a Java sample][lnk-getstarted].

 [readme]: ../readme.md
+[lnk-getstarted]: run_sample_on_java.md